 subversion.
 My github profile can be found here, due to governance rules surrounding the data I use for my job I only commit non-work related repositories to github.

 In my research I have applied a range of methods and have become proficient in their use.
 In my day-to-day research I use regression based modelling for both causal inference and predictive modelling.
 I am experienced in the use of generalised linear models, generalised linear mixed models, and generalised additive models.
 I am also experienced in the use of Bayesian inference, particularly in the contexts of hierarchical regression modelling and phylogenetic methods.
-The focus of my PhD thesis was the efficacy of Bayesian phylogenetic methods.
-I am also experienced in the use of time-to-event models and the joint modelling of longitudinal and time-to-event models.
+I also regularly use time-to-event models and apply joint modelling of longitudinal and time-to-event models.

 I have authored over 20 peer-reviewed articles and have given oral presentations of my work at dozens of conference meetings all across the world.
-I have presented my work at SVP, ICP, GSA, EASD, Diabetes UK, The Royal Society, PalAss, GRC.
-For the 2017-18 academic year I organised the Palaeobiology Discussion Group.
-This is the University of Bristol Palaeobiology Research Group’s seminar series.
+I have presented my work at SVP, ICP, GSA, EASD, Diabetes UK, The Royal Society, PalAss, and GRC.
+For the 2017-18 academic year I organised and hosted the Bristol Palaeobiology Research Group’s seminar series.

 For data visualisation, I am proficient with